NanolathingStuff/custom_thymio/README.txt

     - circuit1 (a test cisrcuit world with random parts) DO NOT USE
     - circuit2 (a narrow loop circuit)
     - circuit3 (circular circuit done with 2 right turns)
+    - circuit3 (circular circuit that seems to let the PID finish every lap)

 edit worlds with: $ "gazebo path/to/file.world"
-test if the odometry lap-detector [209-219 in almost all cntrollers] works robot seems to go crazy if trns too fast or the curve is large Limit max turn because sometimes it turned to itself and becaume upside-down just lateral distances might not be sufficient?
+robot seems to go crazy if trns too fast or the curve is large Limit max turn because sometimes it turned to itself and becaume upside-down just lateral distances might not be sufficient?

-TODO test roslaunch custom_thymio racing_thymio_gazebo.launch name:=thymio10 world:=straight_test type:=controller_PID.py
+test roslaunch custom_thymio racing_thymio_gazebo.launch name:=thymio10 world:=straight_test type:=controller_PID.py